 Joana Darezzo was born and raised in São Paulo, Brazil.
 After receiving a BA in languages and literature at Pontifical Catholic University–São Paulo, she moved to San Francisco, California, where she received an MFA in creative writing at California College of the Arts.
 She is currently back in her hometown, teaching English as a foreign language to adults and teenagers.

-Ming Di is a Chinese poet based in the US, the author of six books of poetry in Chinese and four in translation.
-She selected and co-translated New Cathay: Contemporary Chinese Poetry (Tupelo Press, 2013), Book of Cranes (with Neil Aitken, Vagabond Press, 2015), and Empty Chairs: Poems by Liu Xia (with Jennifer Stern, Graywolf Press, 2015)
+Ming Di is a Chinese poet based in America with six books of poetry in Chinese and four in translation, including River Merchant's Wife (2012).
+She selected and co-translated New Cathay: Contemporary Chinese Poetry (2013).

 Lisa Dillman teaches in the Department of Spanish and Portuguese at Emory University and translates from the Spanish.
 She has translated three Yuri Herrera novels, the third of which, Kingdom Cons, will be published in July 2017.

 Sarah Dowling is the author of Security Posture (2009), which won the Robert Kroetsch Award for Innovative Poetry.
 Her scholarly work, which has appeared in GLQ and Canadian Literature, concerns contemporary multilingual poetry.
 A doctoral candidate in the English Department at the University of Pennsylvania, Sarah is international editor of the online poetics journal Jacket2.